semgrep/semgrep-docs/docs/deepsemgrep.md

 This rule searches for any function called by an object of type `Logger`, using the restriction within an import for `org.apache.log4j.<ANYTHING>` to make sure that logger is a vulnerable log4j logger.

 The log4j rule illustrates the use of typed metavariables in Semgrep.
-With DeepSemgrep you may achieve higher fidelity results for the following reasons:
+With DeepSemgrep you may achieve higher fidelity findings for the following reasons:

 If another class extends the log4j `Logger`, as shown before, DeepSemgrep still detects it.
 If you have a safe wrapper, you can modify the rule to exclude matches using the safe wrapper class to avoid false positives.
 If the `Logger` object is created by a factory method in another class, DeepSemgrep still detects it.

 #### Using fully-qualified name in DeepSemgrep

-To to make the rule more precise, DeepSemgrep allows you to use fully-qualified names.
+To make the rule more precise, DeepSemgrep allows you to use fully-qualified names.
 This also makes the rule a little prettier by eliminating the `pattern-inside`!

 Rule:
 ```yaml